avcordaro/mesbg-list-builder/README.md

 A simple and intuitive tool for building your army lists in Middle-Earth Strategy Battle Game (MESBG).

 Fully up-to-date with the February 2024 FAQs/Errata.
-Mobile version not currently supported.
+This website is now mobile responsive.

 ### Acknowledgements

-Special thank you to [@mhollink](https://github.com/mhollink) for his big contributions to the codebase.
+A very special thank you to [@mhollink](https://github.com/mhollink) for his huge contributions to the codebase and making the website mobile responsive.

 ### Feature Highlights: